ropensci/c3dr/README.md

 ## Background

-C3D (<https://www.c3d.org/>) is a file format for biomechanical data, namely motion capture recording with additional analog data (e.g., from force plates or electromyography).
+C3D (<https://www.c3d.org/>) is a file format for biomechanical data, namely motion capture recordings with additional analog data (e.g., from force plates or electromyography).

-The `c3dr` package allow to read and analyze C3D files in R (<https://www.r-project.org/about.html>), a programming language popular for statistical analyses and data visualization.
-It is build on the open-source C++ library EZC3D (<https://github.com/pyomeca/ezc3d>).
+The `c3dr` package allow to read and analyze C3D files in R (<https://www.r-project.org/about.html>), a programming language popular for statistical analyses and data visualization. `c3dr` is build on the open-source C++ library EZC3D (<https://github.com/pyomeca/ezc3d>).

 ## Installation